 Here’s how I categorize the companies –

 InMotion Hosting – They are focused on the business side of running a website.
 In other words, performance, features, and price matter – but they all serve the broader business use of a website.
-They invest in hand-on support, practical features, and versatile pricing that appeal to website owners / developers who are running a business that happens to be a website.
+They invest in hands-on support, practical features, and versatile pricing that appeal to website owners and developers who are running a business that happens to be a website.

 The Internet is global, but your audience is often not.
 If your audience (not your business) is located primarily in a single region, it makes sense for your website to “live” there…if you have a reputable host nearby.

-InMotion’s data centers are in Los Angeles, USA and Virginia, USA.
+InMotion Hosting’s data centers are in Los Angeles, USA, and Virginia, USA but they are both located directly on internet exchange points, which improves routing efficiency and fault-tolerance.
 Bluehost’s data center is in Utah, USA.

-If your audience is global, then either will stil do well, especially if you add a “content distribution network” (CDN) to your website (like StackPath / MaxCDN).
+If your audience is global, then either will still do well, especially if you add a “content distribution network” (CDN) to your website (like StackPath / MaxCDN).

 Bluehost vs InMotion Hosting Conclusion

-So Bluehost vs InMotion?
+So Bluehost vs InMotion Hosting?
 They both have a solid hosting platform with some differences.